git-merge-workshops/git-it-right/docs/1_Prerequisites.md

 git version 2.11.0
 ```

-In general, we recommend you stay within two minor versions of the [latest version](https://git-scm.com/downloads) of Git.
-The minor version is the second number in the series `x.x.x`.
+If you are using **Windows**, you can download **git-scm** from [this git-scm download page](https://git-scm.com/downloads).
+Once you installed git-cli, you can follow following steps:
+1. Click bottom left Windows button
+2. Type to search **git cli**
+3. Select Git CLI
+4. Now, you can use this CLI window to perform pretty much all basic Linux/UNIX commands like `ls`, `mkdir`, or run shell scripts

 We suggest having version [2.29.2](https://github.com/git-for-windows/git/releases/tag/v2.29.2.windows.2) or more recent if you're using Git for Windows or Git Bash.

 ### Downloading and Installing Git

-If you don't already have Git installed, you can download Git at www.git-scm.com.
+If you don't already have Git installed, you can download Git at [**www.git-scm.com**](https://www.git-scm.com).

 If you need additional assistance installing Git, you can find more information in [the ProGit chapter on installing Git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).